microsoft/CNTK/Examples/Text/ATIS/README.md

 Words "BOS" and "EOS" denote beginning of sentence and end of sentences respectively.

 Each line above represents one sample (word).
 E.g. the meaning of this line: `1	|PW 4:1	|CW 101:1	|NW 3:1	|L 48:1`:
-* the sequence Id is 1
+* the sequence ID is 1
 * the current word is "charlotte" whose word ID is 101
 * the previous word is "from" whose ID is 4
 * the next word is "to" whose ID is 3